Day-Dream-Company/DDC-Canon/source/content/index.md

 ---
-title: My GitHub Pages Notebook!
+title: DDC Lore Vault
 ---

-This is the DDC reference compendium.
+This is the DDC lore vault/canon compendium.
+This is a super rough WIP site.